Rupert Lowe: Southampton F.C. chairmanship

-In 2003 Southampton reached the FA Cup Final and qualified for the UEFA Cup for the first time in nearly 20 years, also finishing eighth in the league; their highest finish for well over a decade.
+In 2003, Southampton reached the FA Cup Final, and qualified for the UEFA Cup for the first time in nearly 20 years, and also finishing eighth in the league; it was their highest finish for well over a decade.
 Strachan resigned in February 2004, and Lowe and the board took the decision to replace him with Paul Sturrock before the end of the season.
-Sturrock himself left the club by "mutual consent" within six months, despite achieving good results during his time in charge.
+Sturrock himself left the club by mutual consent within six months, despite achieving good results during his time in charge.
 It was alleged that Lowe attempted to interfere in team selection after consulting the former head coach of the England national rugby union team Clive Woodward, who was being approached about a possible role at the club at the time.

 Lowe appointed Harry Redknapp manager of Southampton in December 2004.
 Redknapp had quit as manager of Southampton's south-coast rivals Portsmouth two weeks earlier.
 Southampton were relegated in 2005 and Lowe appointed Woodward as Director of Football of Southampton in July 2005.
 Redknapp resigned as manager in December 2005 and subsequently rejoined Portsmouth.
 Lowe won a libel case against The Times in 2005, relating to a column by the sportswriter Martin Samuel, who alleged that Lowe had treated Jones "shabbily" following the latter's suspension after he was accused of child abuse charges on which he was ultimately acquitted.
 Lowe was awarded £250,000, which he pledged to donate to charity.

-On 30 June 2006 Lowe resigned under huge pressure from club supporters, including the newly formed Saints Trust, following the club's failure to win promotion back to the Premier League.
+On 30 June 2006, Lowe resigned under huge pressure from club supporters, including the newly formed Saints Trust, following the club's failure to win promotion back to the Premier League.
 Michael Wilde, a new investor in Southampton Leisure Holdings, led a new team of directors in taking over the club.
 The Saints were beaten in the 2006–07 Championship playoffs and narrowly avoided relegation on the final day of the 2007–08 season.
 In July 2008, Lowe returned as the chairman of Southampton Leisure Holdings.
-At an AGM on 23 December 2008, he received several calls to resign from former chairman Leon Crouch and from fans and shareholders at the meeting.
+At an annual general meeting (AGM) on 23 December 2008, he received several calls to resign from former chairman Leon Crouch and from fans and shareholders at the meeting.
 On 2 April 2009, Southampton Leisure Holdings was placed into administration, resulting in Lowe's resignation from the board.

 Garforth Town

-In December 2012 Lowe purchased Garforth Town of the Northern Premier League, along with the franchise operation of Socatots & Brazilian Soccer Schools linking up again with Simon Clifford, who had been employed as a Southampton coach in 2005.
+In December 2012, Lowe purchased Garforth Town of the Northern Premier League, along with the franchise operation of Socatots & Brazilian Soccer Schools linking up again with Simon Clifford, who had been employed as a Southampton coach in 2005.
 Lowe left the club in January 2015.